14790897/Nighttime-Wisdom-Star/README_EN.md

    ```bash
    docker-compose up -d
    ```
+3. hidden automation function, just create a key 'username:data' in redis, put the question you want to ask into the list corresponding to this key, the program will be able to recognize it!

-   If you encounter any problems with it, or have any suggestions, feel free to raise an issue.
+   If you encounter any problems in the process of using, or have any suggestions, please feel free to raise an issue.

 ### Thanks!